-The production run of this bourbon is only 600 bottles ( best guess estimate puts this at about a four barrel batch) making it far rarer then Pappy Winkle 23-year-old Bourbon.
+The production run of this bourbon is only 600 bottles ( best guess estimate puts this at about a four-barrel batch) making it far rarer than Pappy Winkle 23-year-old Bourbon.
 If you want a bottle of this you better grab one now while you can as availability is extremely limited.

 Appearance: Clear, lovely mahogany red color, promising a lovely aging process has taken place before bottling.

 First Impression: Fantastic bouquet reflecting a bottle at the peak of aging.
 Mint, vanilla, cinnamon, pipe tobacco, hints of corn sweetness, with some spiciness of other grains.
 The bouquet of this whiskey is well integrated, indeed exciting in a Pavlovian way, to aficionados of bourbon as a delightful set of aromas holding much promise.

 Taste: Wonderful mint, toffee, and vanilla notes with a nice background of char, tobacco, and a lovely caramel toffee with hints of spice finish to drying wood.
 Earthy notes of mushroom, alkali, and loam almost from an interesting backdrop to the more aromatic notes.
 Slightly oaky medium-long finish with aromatic notes that linger.